num30/c4-render/README.md

 # c4-render
-Github action to render mermaid based documentation from C4 diagrams written DSL
+Github action to render markdown files from C4 diagrams written in DSL

 ## How to use